 When you’re planning a wedding or recently married, thinking about what to do if you split up might be the last thing on your mind.

 But having a well-drafted Prenup or Postnuptial agreement can make a big difference if you divorce, so it’s well worth spending a small amount of money now, to protect your finances in the future.

-Our Family Solicitors can offer you specialist legal advice and assistance with drawing up these agreements, so they meet your specific needs.
+Our Family Law Solicitors can provide you with specialist legal advice and assistance drawing up a Prenup or Postnup agreement, so it meets your specific needs.

-We can advise you on everything from how to protect your assets and income when you marry, or after you’re married, and what to do if your circumstances change.
+We can advise you on everything from how to protect your assets and income before you get married, or after you’re married, and what to do if your circumstances change.

-Our approachable and highly skilled team will offer practical legal advice that’s tailored to your unique needs.
-And we’ll speak to you in plain English, so you’re never left in doubt what’s going on at any stage.
+Our approachable and highly skilled Family Law specialists can offer practical legal advice that’s tailored to your situation.
+And we’ll speak to you in plain English, without legal jargon.

 More on Prenup and Postnup Agreements